Puppy Vaccination: The Importance of Planning AheadLast updated: May 16, 2018

 StressThe stress of moving to a new home is hard enough on a puppy, so your goal is to not add to this stress.
 Make sure puppies are given their vaccines to date at least one to two weeks before being moved to their new home.
 Not the night before.
 A puppy can deal with a new home or deal with a vaccine, but not both.
 That means he may not get the protection desired from the vaccination.
 I recommend breeders give two parvo vaccines and one distemper, at least one week before going to a new home.

-Allergic ReactionsThe risk of an allergic reaction is the second reason not to vaccinate right before the puppy leaves.
+Puppy Allergic Reaction to VaccineThe risk of puppy vaccine allergic reactions are the second reason not to vaccinate right before the puppy leaves.
 Thankfully, the reaction rate in vaccine use is low, less than one percent.
 Nevertheless, that doesn't mean it's something we can ignore.
 Allergic reactions can happen to any dog; however, smaller breeds under three pounds have a slightly higher rate of reactions or sensitivity than larger breeds.

 Two Most Common Times for Reactions to Vaccines: